-- Application of key parenting strategies to a broad range of target behaviors. - Risk and protective factors operating within families. - Strategies for promoting generalization and maintenance of behavior change. - Use of active skills training strategies in a group format. - Group dynamics and common process issues. - Telephone support consultations with parents. - Identification of indicators suggesting more intervention is required. - Appropriate referral procedures.
+- Application of key parenting strategies to a broad range of target behaviours. - Risk and protective factors operating within families. - Strategies for promoting generalisation and maintenance of behaviour change. - Use of active skills training strategies in a group format. - Group dynamics and common process issues. - Telephone support consultations with parents. - Identification of indicators suggesting more intervention is required. - Appropriate referral procedures.